hanslhansl/loop-to-constant/README.md

 ### Dependencies
 - [Sympy](https://www.sympy.org/en/index.html)
 ## A real world example
 Finding a closed from formula for for loops is all well and good, but what do we actually need that for?
-The example that got me to write this algorithm is this:
+The code that got me to write this algorithm can be found in [real_world_example.cpp](real_world_example.cpp).

 ## Performance
 ### Time complexity